African penguin: Diet

 African penguins forage in the open sea, where they feed on pelagic fish such as sardines (including the blue pilchard), Cape horse mackerels, red-eye round herrings and anchovies (specifically the European anchovy and the Southern African anchovy) and marine invertebrates such as squids and small crustaceans, primarily krills and shrimps.
 Penguins normally swim within 20 km of the shore.
 A penguin may consume up to 540 g of prey every day, but this may increase to over 1 kg when raising older chicks.

 Due to the marked decline of sardines in the waters near its habitat, African penguins' diet has shifted towards anchovies to some extent, although available sardine biomass is still a notable determinant of penguin population development and breeding success.
 While a diet of anchovies appears to be generally sufficient for the penguins, it is not ideal due to anchovies' lower concentrations of fat and protein.
-The Penguin's diet changes throughout the year; as in many seabirds, it is believed that the interaction of diet choice and breeding success helps the penguins maintain their population size.
+The species' diet changes throughout the year; as in many seabirds, it is believed that the interaction of diet choice and breeding success helps the penguins maintain their population size.
 Although parent penguins are protective of their chicks, they will not incur nutritional deficits themselves if food is scarce and hunting requires a greater time or energy commitment.
 This may lead to higher rates of brood loss under poor food conditions.

 When foraging, African penguins carry out dives that reach an average depth of 25 m and last for 69 seconds, although a maximum depth of 130 m and duration of 275 seconds has been recorded.

 Breeding

 The African penguin is monogamous; it breeds in colonies and pairs return to the same site each year.
 It has an extended breeding season, with nesting usually peaking from March to May in South Africa and November to December in Namibia.
-A clutch of two eggs are laid either in burrows burrowed in guano or nests in the sand under boulders or bushes.
+A clutch of two eggs is laid either in burrows burrowed in guano or nests in the sand under boulders or bushes.
 Incubation is undertaken equally by both parents for around 40 days.
 At least one parent guards the chicks for about one month, whereafter the chicks join a crèche with other chicks and both parents spend most of the day foraging in the sea.

 Chicks fledge at 60 to 130 days, the timing depending on environmental factors such as the quality and availability of food.
 The fledged chicks then go to sea on their own, where they spend the next one to nearly two years.
 They then return to their natal colony to moult into adult plumage.

-When penguins moult, they are unable to forage in the sea as their new feathers are not yet waterproof; therefore, they fast over the entire moulting period.
-African penguins typically take around three weeks to molt and lose about half of their body weight by burning up their fat reserves in the process.
+When penguins moult, they are unable to forage in the sea as their new feathers are not yet waterproof.
+Therefore, they fast over the entire moulting period.
+African penguins typically take around three weeks to moult and lose about half of their body weight by using up their fat reserves in the process.

+Breeding success depends strongly on local prey abundance.
+Birds at the Robben island colony were found lay larger eggs, breed earlier, and produce more fledglings when food availability was high.